open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 - Increasing community interest in profiling as an observability signal alongside logs, metrics, and traces

-## How Profiling aligns with the OpenTelemetry vision
+## How profiling aligns with the OpenTelemetry vision

 The [OpenTelemetry
 vision](https://opentelemetry.io/mission/#vision-mdash-the-world-we-imagine-for-otel-end-users)